 8. Thai Micro Crab

 Thai Micro Crabs, as their name suggests, are extremely small, shy crabs.
 They usually only grow to about half an inch long!
 Because they are so tiny and fragile, be very careful when deciding on tank companions for these crabs.
-They should only live with other very docile species who won’t decide to make a snack out of these micro crabs.
+They should only live with other very docile species who won’t decide to make a snack out of these crabs.

 9. Pom Pom Crab